| At least 50 people from at least five EU states attended this session,

 sustainable coordinated action.

-(The Xarxa’s leaflet, distributed to the meeting, emphasises that this
+(The Xarxa’s leaflet, distributed to the meeting, emphasises that

 will be particularly important in the near future because of the Spanish

-government’s current plans for more privatisation – including of railways
+government’s current plans for more privatisation – including

 - and because the government wants to change labour laws to make workers’